nads2259/spaceeditorial/deployment/README_no_shell.md

 - Visit `/admin/email-broadcasts` to ensure the metrics row and broadcast history load.
 - Purge CDN or hosting caches so the new `visit-tracker.js` and frontend assets take effect.
 - For future releases, run `php deployment/production_update.php` on the server (or via hosting support) to validate requirements and apply pending migrations without manual SQL access.
+- If CLI access is unavailable, call `https://your-site/deploy.php?token=YOUR_TOKEN` (replace `YOUR_TOKEN` with the value you set in `DEPLOY_WEB_TOKEN`).
+The script runs environment checks, applies pending migrations, and refreshes caches.
+Remove or rename `deploy.php` after use.

 Keep this directory (`deployment/`) updated whenever the deployment flow changes so non-SSH environments remain supported.